Health Systems Science Elsevier eBook on Vital Source

 - Student Consult eBook version included with purchase.
 This enhanced eBook experience includes access -- on a variety of devices -- to the complete text, images, and references from the book.

-Richard E. Hawkins, MD, FACP, Vice President, Medical Education Outcomes, American Medical Association, Chicago, Illinois, Luan E Lawson, MD, MAEd, Assistant Dean, East Carolina University, Greenville, North Carolina, Stephanie R Starr, MD, Medical Student and Resident Education, Mayo Clinic, Rochester, Minnesota, Jeffrey Borkan, Assistant Dean for Primary Care-Population Health Faculty, Bio Med Family Medicine, Brown University, Providence, Rhode Island, Jed D Gonzalo, MD, Hospitalist, Internal Medicine, Penn State Medical Center, Hershey, Pennsylvania and Susan E. Skochelak, MD, MPH, Group Vice President, Medical Education, American Medical Association, Chicago, Illinois
+Richard E. Hawkins, MD, FACP, Vice President, Medical Education Outcomes, American Medical Association, Chicago, Illinois, Luan E Lawson, MD, MAEd, Assistant Dean, East Carolina University, Greenville, North Carolina, Stephanie R. Starr, MD, Medical Student and Resident Education, Mayo Clinic, Rochester, Minnesota, Jeffrey Borkan, MD, PhD, Assistant Dean for Primary Care-Population Health Faculty, Bio Med Family Medicine, Brown University, Providence, Rhode Island, Jed D Gonzalo, MSc, MD, Hospitalist, Internal Medicine, Penn State Medical Center, Hershey, Pennsylvania and Susan E. Skochelak, MD, MPH, Group Vice President, Medical Education, American Medical Association, Chicago, Illinois